Demola Aladekomo

-Sir Demola Aladekomo KJW HOA (born 31 December 1957) is a Nigerian computer engineer and businessman.
+Demola Aladekomo KJW HOA (born 31 December 1957) is a Nigerian computer engineer and businessman.
 He is the chairman of SmartCity Resorts Plc, Card Centre Nigeria Limited, Treasure-nest Limited, Crops Nigeria Limited, Chams Consortium Limited, and Insider Concepts Limited.
 He is also the founder of Chams Plc.

 Aladekomo is a Fellow of the Nigeria Computer Society (FNCS) and of the Computer Professional Registration Council of Nigeria (CPN).
 He is also a member of the Nigerian Society of Engineers (NSE).
 He is the immediate past president of the Lagos Business School Alumni Association (LBSAA) and of the Nigeria Computer Society.
 He has also served as vice chairman of the Board of Trustees of the SmartCard Society of Nigeria.

 He is the founder of DATA Foundation and Volunteer Corps, non-governmental organisations focused on corporate social investments in Nigeria.
 He is a patron and "Handler of the Order of Anchor (HOA)" of the Lagos State Council of the Boys' Brigade in Nigeria.